 Your behaviour at work should be respectful.
-You should not engage in conduct that may be perceived as offensive, objectionable, harassing or disrespectful to others.
-Bullying, abusive behaviour, sexual harassment, or discrimination against race, gender, ethnicity, sexual orientation, disability, age, marital status, pregnancy or religion is unacceptable behaviour and will lead to disciplinary action.
+You should not engage in conduct that may be reasonably perceived as offensive, objectionable, harassing or disrespectful to others.
+Bullying, abusive behaviour, sexual and other types of harassment, discrimination on the grounds of race, gender, ethnicity, sexual orientation, disability, age, marital status, pregnancy, religion or any other characteristic protected by law is unacceptable behaviour and may lead to disciplinary action.